 Consider how important is the event for the guests to attend, the possible modes of transport, and whether the location will deter the guests from attending the event.
 A centrally located venue with better access wins the points over an outskirts venue with better amenities.

-Even if you plan to have the hall decorated to suit the event, ensures that the interiors are clean, modern, and in good condition.
+Even if you, ensures that the interiors are clean, modern, and in good condition.
 Despite wonderful decorations, if the venue is dilapidated, chances are your event will leave a dented impression on your guests.
 In cases of business events, it may as well lead to negative publicity.

 Basic décor, tables, and chairs are part of the basic amenities that most venues provide to the clients.
 Consider the nature of your event and examine if you’d require any audio/visual equipment, free Wi-Fi, or charging stations, and enquire whether the venue will accommodate the requirements.
 Handicap accessibility, clean restrooms, and ample parking space too must be on top of the list of amenities you require.
 When booking a hall, you must be looking for catering too, and in many cases, the venue provides on-site catering.
 However, ensure that you check with the caterer regarding your requirements, costs, and menu and then make a decision in that regard.